Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 - ascending and descending show the largest variance with the fastest sort being ~33x and ~23x faster respectively than the slowest.
 - More natural random distributions like random_z1 close the gap between manually vectorized code and pdqsort derived designs, rust_std_unstable, rust_ipn_unstable and c_crumsort_unstable.

 Whether these patterns are representative will depend on your workload.
 These are fundamentally synthetic benchmarks exploring sort performance in isolation.
-Especially small sizes are likely not representative of real world performance, where CPU branch, instruction and data caches may be cold.
-These numbers should be interpreted as best case performance under laboratory conditions.
+Especially small sizes are likely not representative of real world performance, where CPU branch, instruction and data caches may be cold. **These numbers should be interpreted as best case performance under laboratory conditions.**

 #### hot-u64-scaling

 Measuring random pattern performance across different sizes:
 <img src="assets/hot-u64-scaling-random.png" width=600 />

 Zoomed in:
 <img src="assets/hot-u64-scaling-random_zoomed.png" width=600 />

 Observations:

 - cpp_vqsort is exceedingly slow for small inputs.
-- cpp_intel_avx512 is fast across all sizes.
+- cpp_intel_avx512 is fast across all sizes, when benchmarked in a hot loop.
 - cpp_intel_avx512, rust_ipn_unstable and c_crumsort_unstable, differentiate themselves from implementations using insertion sort for small inputs, rust_std_unstable, cpp_pdqsort_unstable and cpp_std_msvc_unstable.
 - cpp_std_msvc_unstable shows sub-log scaling.
 - Starting at ~50k cpp_vqsort is the fastest.